by Jann Garitty

 We encourage you to begin to brainstorm, explore and network in your own communities with flower essence and other CAM practitioners to prepare to be of assistance when relief aid work is needed.

-Also, please keep in mind that FES has created as part of the FES Certification Program an Independent Study Option for Social Service Work.
+Also, please keep in mind that FES has created an Independent Study Option for Social Service Work, as part of the FES Certification Program.
 This is an independently designed program, with populations in need or with a particular therapeutic issue in a social context.
 More about the program can be read here.

 The reports linked below are specific to volunteer relief aid work provided after the Camp Fire that started November 8, 2018 in Butte County, Northern California.
 Within hours, a firestorm ensued and subsequently destroyed the town of Paradise and other communities.
 This fire is reported to be the deadliest and most destructive fire ever in California and was not contained until November 25th.
 More details regarding this devastating event can be found here.